 Step Two: Pick a color, ANY color.
 Color selection usually takes me longer than actually painting a piece.
-Because I can make chalk paint in ANY COLOR I want with BB Frösch Chalk Paint Powder, the guy at the Home Depot paint counter are on a first-name basis.
+Because I can make chalk paint in ANY COLOR I want with BB Frösch Paint Transformer, the guy at the Home Depot paint counter are on a first-name basis.
 For this project, Christian mixed up a quart of Behr Premium Interior Flat paint to match the green pillows on my bed.
 You gotta love when you can make chalk paint to match your favorite pillows!

-Step Three: With BB Frösch Chalk Paint Powder, you can choose to mix up as much or as little paint as you want.
+Step Three: With BB Frösch Paint Transformer, you can choose to mix up as much or as little paint as you want.
 For this project, I went ahead and mixed the whole quart into chalk paint, even though I knew I would only need 10-12 oz. because, let's face it, the color is awesome, and I knew I would use it again.
 How did I know I would need less than 1/2 quart?
 Because chalk paint has incredible coverage!
 Click here for easy directions for mixing your own chalk paint.

 Step Four: Paint your piece.
-I painted two coats using "hashtag" strokes.
+I painted two coats using cross-hatch strokes.
 Because chalk paint is self-leveling, painting cross hatches (or hashtags, for the more current among you) actually helps the top layer of paint "settle" into the bottom layer, which makes for a nice, smooth finish.

 Step Five: Here's where the MAGIC happens!
 Paint two or three pieces of paper.
 That's right, take a few pieces of ordinary printer paper and paint them using the same "hashtag" strokes you used to paint your piece.
 I painted several pieces because I wanted "hand painted" typography on four separate doors.
 Let the paper dry.